lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 # WirelessDisplayClient

 This program is intended to be run on the 'presentation computer'.
-It provides a GUI with that the user can change the screen-resolutions of both computers (local 'presentation-computer' and remote 'projecting computer'), and start streaming.
+It provides a GUI for the user to change the screen-resolutions of both computers (local 'presentation-computer' and remote 'projecting computer'), and start streaming.
 The method used for streaming (VNC, FFmpeg) can be chosen with a ComboBox.